StockNews.com Initiates Coverage on China Pharma (NYSE:CPHI)

-StockNews.com began coverage on shares of China Pharma (NYSE:CPHI – Get Rating) in a report published on Friday.
-The brokerage issued a hold rating on the stock.
+Equities researchers at StockNews.com initiated coverage on shares of China Pharma (NYSE:CPHI – Get Rating) in a research note issued to investors on Saturday.
+The brokerage set a “hold” rating on the stock.

-China Pharma (NYSE:CPHI – Get Rating) last released its quarterly earnings data on Thursday, May 12th.
-The company reported ($0.02) EPS for the quarter.
-China Pharma had a negative net margin of 41.21% and a negative return on equity of 59.21%.
-The firm had revenue of $1.60 million during the quarter.
+China Pharma (NYSE:CPHI – Get Rating) last issued its quarterly earnings data on Thursday, May 12th.
+The company reported ($0.02) earnings per share for the quarter.
+The business had revenue of $1.60 million during the quarter.
+China Pharma had a negative return on equity of 59.21% and a negative net margin of 41.21%.

 China Pharma Holdings, Inc develops, manufactures, and markets generic and branded pharmaceutical, and biochemical products primarily to hospitals and private retailers in the People's Republic of China.
 The company offers products in the form of dry powder injectables, liquid injectables, tablets, capsules, and cephalosporin oral solutions.